 7. Wants to have control

 Some individuals enjoy being the dominating one.
-They gloat over the unfair control they have on people’s life.
-Your ex may want to be friends with only to experience the thrill of seeing you concede to their requests for friendship.
+They gloat over the unfair control they have over people’s lives.
+Your ex may cajole you into being friends only to experience the thrill of seeing you concede to their requests for friendship.

 8. Sharing common friends

-If you both have common friends, it may seem a worthwhile proposition for your ex to remain friends to cut the awkwardness.
-It is quite likely to be the case when you, your ex, and common friends meet often.
+If you both have common friends, it may seem a worthwhile proposition for your ex to remain friends to decrease the awkwardness.
+This reason is most likely when you, your ex, and common friends meet often.
+They may beg you to be friends so that the atmosphere in the group remains fun and cordial.

 9. Wants to look like the good one

 Maybe your ex was never in love with you.
-It was a fling or an infatuation, and they are over with it now.
-But they don’t want to appear like a frivolous flirt, and would like to mend their image by ensuring there is harmony between the both of you.
+Perhaps the relationship was one-sided, a fling or an infatuation, and they are over with it now.
+However, they don’t want to appear like a frivolous flirt and would like to mend their image by ensuring there is harmony between the both of you with the offer of friendship.

 10. Wants to be ‘friends-with-benefits’

 If not anything else, the reason why your ex wants to be friends with you is that they seek sex with no strings attached.
-A relationship with no commitments and the freedom to look elsewhere is a convenient prospect; it provides them the best of both worlds.
+A relationship with no commitments and the freedom to look elsewhere is a convenient prospect; it provides them with the best of both worlds.
+They urge you to allow them back into your life only so that they can continue taking advantage of your feelings for them until they find a stable partner for themselves.

 What To Do If Ex Wants To Be Friends?